openstack/kolla-ansible/doc/source/reference/logging-and-monitoring/monasca-guide.rst

 To build any custom images required by Monasca see the instructions in the Kolla repo: `kolla/doc/source/admin/template-override/monasca.rst`.
-The remaining images may be pulled from Docker Hub, but if you need to build them manually you can use the following commands:
+The remaining images may be pulled from a public registry, but if you need to build them manually you can use the following commands:

 .. code-block:: console